 Sandra taught Social Work at Idaho State University beginning in 1994, and she continued teaching 2008-2017 as an Associate Professor of Social Work at Texas Woman's University.
 She has published numerous articles, chapters, and two books: one about pet loss and the other about stress management for the veterinary practice team.
 Please see her list of publications below.

 She has served as Pet Loss Consultant for both the Idaho and Texas Veterinary Medical Foundations.
+Sandra is available to your group for presentations.
+Please use the contact form on this website.

 Currently, Sandra maintains a small private practice serving clients desiring therapy, and she devotes much time to supervision of social workers working toward advanced licensure, particularly the LCSW.